 This process is intended for returning students who are required to live on-campus but prefer to live off-campus.
 There is a finite amount of releases available each year determined by occupancy needs.
 The following information is provided to assist you.

 a) Follow the proper steps: You must receive a written notice from University Housing Services that you have received an approved on-campus release request.
 Release request will be available on the Housing website for a short period of time and will be granted on a first-come-first-serve basis.

 b) Submit an On-Campus Release Request: You will receive an e-mail a week prior to the release request process with instructions, timeline of when the process will be available, and the number of releases that will be granted.
 You will need your UID, ULID, and full name to participate in this process.

 c) Wait for a response: Responses will be sent within 10 business days of receipt of the request.
 Do not sign a lease for off-campus housing prior to receiving a decision about your release request.
 Remember, pre-signing a lease does not qualify you for an approved release request.
 Not everyone who submits a release request will be granted as there is a finite number of available spaces.

 The On-Campus Release Request is a first-come-first-served process.
 Our fall release request took place on November 13, 2017.
-Our spring release request form will open on March 6, 2018, at 7:00 a.m. and will be available to submit for a limited time.
-University Housing Services will announce the opening via email to your Illinois State account prior to opening.
-Once a number of allotted spots are filled, the form will close.
-The form will be located on University Housing Services homepage under "News and Announcements".
+Our spring release request took place on March 6, 2018.
+University Housing Services announced the opening via email to your Illinois State account prior to opening.
+Once a number of allotted spots were filled, the form closed.

 Students who fall under the On-Campus Housing Policy but prefer to live off-campus.
 Individual reasons may vary and are not collected due to the first-come-first-serve basis of this process.